dreamalligator/brew/roanoke.md

 5. Add one ounce of Cascade hops, cover and turn off heat.
 Wait 3 min before sparging the wort.
 6. Sparge the wort into cold water.
 Have filtered water pre-chilled onhand to bring your level up to the 5 gallon mark on your 5.5 gallon bucket.
 7. If desired, place bags of ice into the bucket to hasten the temperature drop.
 Place the lid on lightly to protect against anything dropping into the mix.
-8. When the temperature has dropped below 75°F add the two vials of London Ale Yeast.
+8. When the temperature has dropped below 75°F add the vial of London Ale Yeast.
 9. Put your lid on and use a blowoff tube for at least the first couple days (36 to 48 hrs) before using a bubbler, if not the whole time.
 10. In eight days from the brew day, it will be time to bottle!